CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [http://timestamp.verisign.com/scripts/timstamp.dll not available] | `http://timestamp.digicert.com` | signtool
 [How can I set the default value for an HTML <select> element?] | `<option value="" selected disabled hidden>` disabled不能再選，hidden看不到 | html
-[Can I use a :before or :after pseudo-element on an input field?] | input沒辦法加上before或者after | html
+[Can I use a :before or :after pseudo-element on an input field?] | input沒辦法加上before或者after | html [How can I see the size of a GitHub repository before cloning it?] | https://github.com/settings/repositories | github

 [Default value in Go's method]: https://stackoverflow.com/a/23650312/9935654
 [How to create new file using go script]: https://stackoverflow.com/a/46749116/9935654